-- c) to identify violations of any other applicable laws, including but not limited to the Brokers Rules, Regulations for Short Selling under Ready Market, 2002 ("2002 Regulations"), General Rules & Regulations of Karachi Stock Exchange (Guarantee) Limited and the Central Depository Company of Pakistan Limited Regulations ("CDC Regulations") read with the CDC Act. - 3.
+- c) to identify violations of any other applicable laws, including but not limited to the Brokers Rules and Regulations for Short Selling under Ready Market, 2002 ("2002 Regulations") and The Central Depository Company of Pakistan Limited Regulations ("CDC Regulations") read with the CDC Act. - 3.
 The findings of the Enquiry Officer revealed several instances of potential non compliances with applicable laws and regulations.
-A copy of the Enquiry Officer's report was sent to the Respondent under cover of a letter dated May 07, 2007 which required the Respondent to provide explanations on the observations of the Enquiry Officer together with supporting documents. - 4.
+A copy of the Enquiry Officer's report was sent to the Respondent under cover of a letter dated May 25, 2007 which required the Respondent to provide explanations on the observations of the Enquiry Officer together with supporting documents. - 4.
 After perusal of the Respondent's replies to the above mentioned letter, which did not adequately explain the position, a Show Cause Notice was issued to the Respondent under Rule 8 of the Brokers Rules and under section 28 of the CDC Act, stating that the Respondent has prima facie contravened Rule 12 of the Brokers Rules read with Clause A5 of the code of conduct contained in the Third Schedule to the Brokers Rules and requirements of the CDC Act.
 Rule 12 of the Brokers Rule and clause A5 of the code of conduct are reproduced as under:

-Rule 12- " A broker holding a certificate of registration under these rules shall abide by the code of conduct specified in the Third Schedule"
+Rule 12- " A broker holding a certificate of registration under this rules shall abide by the code of conduct specified in the Third Schedule"